This article is reviewed regularly by Wego’s editorial team to ensure that the content is up to date & accurate.

 NICOP vs. CNIC and Smart NICOP:

 NICOP is an identification document usable in place of the Computerized National Identity Card (CNIC) available to Pakistani residents.
 Both are national ID cards.
 The citizen number or Nadra ID number for both cards is the same for an individual.
-Also, note that Smart ID Card or Smart NICOP has the only difference of microchip on it.
-So there is nothing to get confused between NICOP and Smart NICOP.
+Also, note that the Smart ID Card or Smart NICOP has the only difference of microchip on it.
+So, there is nothing to confuse between NICOP and Smart NICOP.

 Uses of NICOP